makersacademy/chitter-challenge/README.md

 Keys of the projects implemented:

--TEST, DEVELOPMENT and PRODUCTION database environments.
+TEST, DEVELOPMENT and PRODUCTION database environments.
--Secure password.
+Secure password.
--Password matching.
+Password matching.
--Twits displayed, chronological order and it's dates, without been logded in.
+Twits displayed, chronological order and it's dates, without been logded in.
--Some CSS.
+Some CSS.

 Features:
 -------